 Careers with a Master’s in History

-Students who earn a master’s degree in history online can pursue numerous careers, as graduates are trained to work efficiently in research, writing, analysis, and project management.
+Students who earn an online master’s in history can pursue numerous careers utilizing their training in research, writing, analysis, and project management.
 Students may focus specifically on history through careers as professors, curators, or historians.
 Individuals may also use their online master’s degree in history to find jobs as political advisers, documentarians, or independent researchers.

 Historians spend their days analyzing documents and artifacts related to a certain time, person, place, or movement in history.
 After collecting research, they write about their findings.
 They may work independently, for museums, or with other history-focused organizations.